 Update (): Microsoft have now released support for Ogg media container files and these codecs as an optional add-on to Windows 10 and Xbox One available for free in the Microsoft Store.

 Windows 10 already support other open media formats like the Matroska (MKV) container format, the WebM video container format, as well as the Free Lossless Audio Codec (FLAC) and recently the Opus audio codec.
-MKV, WebM, FLAC, and Opus support isn’t just limited to Microsoft Edge – they work in Windows Media Player and throughout the Windows platform.
+MKV, WebM, FLAC, and Opus support isn’t just limited to Microsoft Edge – they work in all Universal Windows Platform (UWP) apps.
 This will probably be the case for Ogg, Theora, and Vorbis too — because who’d want to maintain two separate multimedia implementations on one platform?

 I’d hazard to guess that the decision to work on adding support for Vorbis at this point may have been heavily motivated by Microsoft’s growing partnership with Spotify.
 Last week, Microsoft announced it would migrate their Groove music customers to Spotify.
 Spotify shipped an app for the Xbox One and appeared in the Windows Store just .
 To continue on my trail of speculation, I’d also like to point that we might were well be seeing signs of a possible Microsoft acquisition of Spotify in the works right here.
 The two companies sure are tying tighter bounds between each other.